sukihanabi/windows-powershell-docs/docset/winserver2012-ps/netconnection/Set-NetConnectionProfile.md

 ### Example 1: Change the network category of a connection profile
 ```
-This first command gets the connection profile for the network adapter named Ethernet1.
-The command stores the results in the **$Profile** variable.
-PS C:\>$Profile = Get-NetConnectionProfile -InterfaceAlias Ethernet1
+PS C:\>$NetworkProfile = Get-NetConnectionProfile -InterfaceAlias Ethernet1

-This second command assigns the value of Public to the NetworkCategory property of the connection profile stored in the **$Profile** variable.
-PS C:\>$Profile.NetworkCategory = Public
+PS C:\>$NetworkProfile.NetworkCategory = Public

-This third command sets the network category of the connection profile stored in the **$Profile** variable.
 PS C:\>Set-NetConnectionProfile -InputObject $Profile
 ```
+This first command gets the connection profile for the network adapter named Ethernet1.
+The command stores the results in the **$NetworkProfile** variable.

+This second command assigns the value of Public to the NetworkCategory property of the connection profile stored in the **$NetworkProfile** variable.

-This example changes the network category of a connection profile.
+This third command sets the network category of the connection profile stored in the **$NetworkProfile** variable.

 ## PARAMETERS